-- (1) Fire endurance - (A) Pipes and their associated joints and fittings whose integrity is essential to the safety of ships, including plastic piping required by SOLAS Reg.
+- - Pipes and their associated joints and fittings whose integrity is essential to the safety of ships, including plastic piping required by SOLAS Reg.
 II-2/21.4 to remain operational after a fire casualty, are required to meet the minimum fire endurance requirements of Appendix 1 or 2, as applicable, of IMO Resolution A.753(18), as amended by IMO Resolutions.
-MSC.313(88) and MSC.399(95). - (B) Unless instructed otherwise by the Flag Administration, fire endurance tests are to be carried out with specimen representative for pipes, joints and fittings2: (a) Pipes: - for sizes with outer diameter \langle 200 mm the minimum outer diameter and wall thickness3 - for sizes with outer diameter ≥ 200 mm one test specimen for each category of t/D (D outer diameter, t = structural wall thickness).
+MSC.313(88) and MSC.399(95). - (B) Unless instructed otherwise by the Flag Administration, fire endurance tests are to be carried out with specimen representative for pipes, joints and fittings:

+- for sizes with outer diameter < 200 mm the minimum outer diameter and wall thickness - for sizes with outer diameter ≥ 200 mm one test specimen for each category of t/D (D = outer diameter, t = structural wall thickness).
 A scattering of ±10% for t/D is regarded as the same group.
 Minimum size approved is equal to the diameter of specimen successfully tested.

-(b) Joints

-- Each type of joint applicable for applied fire endurance level tested on pipe to pipe specimen
+- (b) Joints - Each type of joint applicable for applied fire endurance level tested on pipe to pipe

-Footnote:
+\ Footnote: